-- a) The plan of subdivision is consistent with the objectives and policies of the Official Plan; - b) The plan of subdivision can be adequately serviced with water and sewage treatment systems, and without requiring an undue financial commitment from the Township; - c) The plan of subdivision can be adequately serviced with and makes suitable provision for services including, but not limited to, public streets, water, storm sewers, waste collection and disposal, public utilities, fire and police protection, parks, schools, and other community facilities; - d) A residential plan of subdivision will not normally be exposed to excessive noise levels or other significant negative impacts associated with nearby activities; - e) The plan of subdivision is designed to reduce any negative impact on surrounding land uses, the transportation network, or significant natural features; - f) The plan of subdivision is designed to integrate with adjacent lands having compatible uses.
+- a) The plan of subdivision is consistent with the objectives and policies of the Official Plan; - b) The plan of subdivision can be adequately serviced with water and sewage treatment systems, and without requiring an undue financial commitment from the Township; - The plan of subdivision can be adequately serviced with and makes suitable provision for services including, but not limited to, public streets, water, storm sewers, waste collection and disposal, public utilities, fire and police protection, parks, schools, and other community facilities; - d) A residential plan of subdivision will not normally be exposed to excessive noise levels or other significant negative impacts associated with nearby activities; - e) The plan of subdivision is designed to reduce any negative impact on surrounding land uses, the transportation network, or significant natural features; - f) The plan of subdivision is designed to integrate with adjacent lands having compatible uses.

-7.17.1 Draft Plan and Final Plan Approval
+7.19.1 Draft Plan and Final Plan Approval

 As a condition of draft plan approval, the Township may require applicants to satisfy certain conditions prior to final approval and registration of the Plan of Subdivision.
-The applicant may be required to meet conditions of draft approval within a specified time period, failing which, draft plan approval may lapse.
+The applicant may be required to meet conditions of draft approval within a specified time period of 3 years, failing which, draft plan approval may lapse.
 To provide for the fulfillment of these conditions and for the installation of services according to municipal standards, the Township shall require an applicant to enter into a subdivision agreement prior to final approval of the plan of subdivision.
+Requests for extensions of the lapsing approval can be considered by the Township, provided there has been evidence of progression on the conditions of approval by the proponent and that the policies of the Plan have changed in direction to impact the development.